2. Project management¶

 Something like this:

-To connect our computer with GitLab, we need to add our credentials to identify ourselves.
+To be able to make changes in the repository we need to add our credentials to identify ourselves.

 SSH-KeyGen | GitBash¶